 Like men, women play a variety of roles during conflict, from peacemakers and political advocates to victims and perpetrators.
 Nonetheless, on average, women experience conflict differently from men.
 Men form the majority of combatants and are more likely to be killed in combat.
-Women are less likely to take up arms, but die in higher numbers from war's indirect effects-the breakdown in social order, human rights abuses, the spread of infectious diseases, and economic devastation.45 Women are less likely to take up arms, but die in higher numbers from war's indirect effects-the breakdown in social order, human rights abuses, the spread of infectious diseases, and economic devastation.
+Women are less likely to take up arms, but die in higher numbers from war's indirect effects-the breakdown in social order, human rights abuses, the spread of infectious diseases, and economic devastation.

-Perhaps because of these unique experiences during

-war, women raise different priorities during peace negotiations.
+Perhaps because of these unique experiences during war, women raise different priorities during peace negotiations.
 They frequently expand the issues under consideration-taking talks beyond military action, power, and territory to consider social and humanitarian needs that belligerents fail to prioritize.
-In fact, when women are included, they frequently advocate for other excluded groups and address development and human rights issues related to the underlying causes of the conflict.46 Both of these approaches help societies to reconcile and ultimately build a more robust peace.
+In fact, when women are included, they frequently advocate for other excluded groups and address development and human rights issues related to the underlying causes of the conflict.
+Both of these approaches help societies to reconcile and ultimately build a more robust peace.

-In Northern Ireland, for example, the cross-sectarian Women's Coalition secured language in the Good Friday Agreement on victims' rights, as well as provisions for reintegration of political prisoners, integrated education, and mixed housing-items that were not brought to the table by the main parties to the conflict.47 In the negotiations leading to the May 2006 Darfur Peace Agreement in Sudan, women delegates pushed for previously neglected provisions addressing safety for internally displaced persons and refugees, food security, and gender-based violence.48 In the political transition in Afghanistan, women in the constitutional assembly that convened in 2003 and 2004 advocated for the rights of the disabled and supported the Uzbek minority's efforts to gain official recognition for their language.49
+In Northern Ireland, for example, the cross-sectarian Women's Coalition secured language in the April 1998 Good Friday Agreement on victims' rights, as well as provisions for reintegration of political prisoners, integrated education, and mixed housingitems that were not brought to the table by the main parties to the conflict.48 In the negotiations leading to the May 2006 Darfur Peace Agreement in Sudan, women delegates pushed for previously neglected provisions addressing safety for internally displaced persons and refugees, food security, and gender-based violence.49 In the political transition in Afghanistan, women in the constitutional assembly that convened in 2003 and 2004 advocated for the rights of the disabled and supported the Uzbek minority's efforts to gain official recognition for their language.

 Indeed, when women are excluded from peace and transition processes, significant grievances and sources of instability are often overlooked.
-Former US Ambassador to Angola Donald Steinberg suggests that women's absence from the 1994 peace negotiations in Lusaka between the Angolan government and rebel forces offers a cautionary tale in this regard.
-"Not only did this silence women's voices on the hard issues of war and peace, but it also meant that issues [such] as internal displacement, sexual violence, abuses by government and rebel security forces, and the rebuilding of social services ... were given short shrift-or no shrift at all," Steinberg later wrote.
-"The exclusion of women and gender considerations from the peace process proved to be a key factor in our inability to implement the Lusaka Protocol and in Angola's return to conflict in late 1998.50"
+Former U.S. Ambassador to Angola Donald Steinberg suggests that women's absence from the 1994 peace negotiations in Lusaka between the Angolan government and rebel forces offers a cautionary tale in this regard.
+He later wrote:

+The exclusion of women and gender considerations from the peace process proved to be a key factor in our inability to implement the Lusaka Protocol and in Angola's return to conflict in late 1998...Not only did this silence women's voices on the hard issues of war and peace, but it also meant that issues [such] as internal displacement, sexual violence, abuses by government and rebel security forces, and the rebuilding of social services ... were given short shrift or no shrift at all.